 - Put time aside for meals and snacks: Remember your health goes first, so if it’s easier to block time in your calendar for snacks and meals, do so.
 This will help support your routine and allow you to feel in control of your recovery

-This data, as unfortunate as it is, proves the significance of clear communication with employers.
-It is their duty to create an environment that fosters personal wellbeing and health, and therefore should have the frameworks in place to deal with mental health issues, including eating disorders.
+It is an employers duty to create an environment that fosters personal wellbeing and health, and therefore should have the frameworks in place to deal with mental health issues, including eating disorders.